Developing a Competitive Position with Sustainable Supply ChainJanuary 15, 2021

-This section of the paper will use secondary research in order to derive valid conclusions.
-The secondary research uses existing studies that have been filtered out based on their relevance and recentness in order to derive accurate conclusions.
-The primary advantage of secondary research is the relative ease with which the researcher can access many secondary data sources (Zikmund et al, 2013).
+This section of the paper will use secondary research to derive valid conclusions.
+The secondary research uses existing studies filtered out based on their relevance and recentness to derive accurate conclusions.
+The primary advantage of secondary research is the relative ease with which the researcher can access many secondary data sources (Zikmund et al., 2013).

-There are many studies related to the topic of e-recruitment that is available online.
-Secondary research is openly accessed which offers convenience and standardized usage methods for all sources of secondary research.
-Another advantage of secondary data is that it is available at little or no cost.
-The information is less expensive as compared to researchers trying to engage in primary research activities (Zikmund et al, 2013).
+There are many studies related to the topic of e-recruitment that are available online.
+Secondary research is openly accessed, offering convenience and standardized usage methods for all secondary research sources.
+Another advantage of secondary data is its availability at little or no cost.
+The information is less expensive than researchers trying to engage in primary research activities (Zikmund et al., 2013).

 Secondary research is beneficial in clarifying the research question.
-It helps the researcher to create a specific research focus that can lead to sound outcomes.
-There are some disadvantages to using secondary research such as the fact that information from secondary sources must be carefully scrutinized and analyzed.
-This is important because the source f the information might be questionable.
-The ability to verify the validity and reliability of the information can be a time-consuming process for the researcher (Zikmund et al, 2013).
+It helps the researcher create a specific research focus to produce sound outcomes.
+There are some disadvantages to using secondary research, such as the fact that information from secondary sources must be carefully scrutinized and analyzed.
+This is important because the source of the information might be questionable.
+The ability to verify the validity and reliability of the information can be a time-consuming process for the researcher (Zikmund et al., 2013).

-Another disadvantage is that the secondary data might not be present in a format that will be according to the needs of the researcher.
+Another disadvantage is that the secondary data might not be present in a format that will be according to the researcher's needs.
 The use of secondary data might be limited because researchers might find interesting and valuable information which might not be accessible to them.
 This is because many research studies charge expensive fees for complete reports and studies on any discipline.

 Finally, a major disadvantage of secondary research is information might be outdated.
-Trends in many disciplines are changing which means that it is important to identify the relevance of the studies in the context of the current market situation (Zikmund et al, 2013).
+Trends in many disciplines are changing, so it is important to identify the relevance of the studies in the context of the current market situation (Zikmund et al., 2013).

-This study will utilize a number of studies in order to derive valid and accurate inferences.
-Primarily, there are two types of studies that have been selected for this study.
+This study will utilize several studies to derive valid and accurate inferences.
+Two types of studies have been selected for this study.
 One collection of studies relates to the existing literature on e-recruitment and its efficacy for modern organizations.
 These studies also identify the limitations of e-recruitment for organizations.

 Research ethics is very important for the research process because it must conform to professional and ethical standards.
 Although this study does not utilize primary research for its objectives, the fact remains that it is critical to focus on research ethics.

-The primary concern is that the selection of studies should be done in a careful manner in order to ensure the highest levels of objectivity and neutrality (Zikmund et al, 2013).
+The primary concern is that the selection of studies should be done carefully to ensure the highest levels of objectivity and neutrality (Zikmund et al., 2013).

-Another concern is that the validity and reliability of these existing studies should be done by the researcher in order to prevent any problems during the research process.
+Another concern is that the researcher should assess the validity and reliability of these existing studies to prevent any problems during the research process.